ohbm/osr2021/speakers.md

 We are excited to host a wonderful list of speakers in the Open Science Room.
-They will be contributing Educational sessions, panel discussions, and emergent sessions.
+They will be contributing Educational sessions and panel discussions.
 Click on a speaker below to see their bio and talk details.

+Emergent sessions are spontaneous in nature, so speaker will not appear in advanced in this page!

 <br>